The Difference Between Credit Reports and Credit Scores

 - Public records like bankruptcies (formerly tax liens and judgments as well)

 Although you may not like the idea of the credit reporting agencies spying on you, you can rest assured that federal law (specifically, the Fair Credit Reporting Act) strictly regulates what the credit reporting agencies can and cannot do with your information.
-Check out the best credit cards for every type of purchase.

 If your credit reports are financial report cards, then your credit scores (you have many of them) might be considered your grades.
 A credit score is based upon the information found on one of your three credit reports.
 FICO describes credit scores as a “vital part of [your] credit health.”